 Many strategies and recommendations require partnerships-private and public-to develop and implement.
-There are many organizations with focused attention to the target populations of the study area or the neighborhood.
+There are many organizations focusing attention on the target populations of the study area or the neighborhood.
 These efforts align with the recommendations developed from the preliminary analysis and charrette.